 The ticket funds are sent to your Stripe account.

-Stripe will then settle these funds directly into your bank account, according to the agreement you have in place with them (usually on the 7th day)
+Stripe will then settle these funds directly into your bank account, according to the agreement you have in place with them (usually on the 7th day following successful payment)

 The order is available in your Promotion Centre as usual, with all your customer data/reporting, etc also available through Skiddle in one place.